adeebanoorr/Machine-Failure-Prediction-AI4I2020-Dataset/README.md

 - `Dataset/` – contains the processed dataset
 - `api/` – FastAPI backend for inference
 - `myreact/` – React frontend application
-- `artifacts/` – trained model outputs (ignored in version control)
+- `artifacts/` – trained model outputs (e.g., LightGBM models, feature importance), usually ignored in version control via `.gitignore`
 - `training scripts/` – model training and preprocessing logic
 - `streamlit_app/` – Streamlit-based user interface
 - `requirements.txt` – project dependencies
-- `.gitignore` – excludes virtual environments and binaries
+- `.gitignore` – excludes virtual environments, large binaries, and model files

+> **Note:** If you want to include the trained models in GitHub, you can override `.gitignore`, but for large models it is recommended to use external storage (e.g., Google Drive, S3, or GitHub Releases).

 ---